getyoti/yoti-go-sdk/README.md

 ## Installing the SDK

+_As of version **2.3.0**, [modules](https://github.com/golang/go/wiki/Modules) are used.
+This means it's not neccesary to get a copy or fetch all dependencies as instructed below, as the Go toolchain will fetch them as neccesary.
+You can simply add a `require github.com/getyoti/yoti-go-sdk/v2` to go.mod._

-To download and install the Yoti SDK and its dependencies, simply run the following command from your terminal:
+To download and install the Yoti SDK and its dependencies, run the following command from your terminal:

 ```Go
 go get "github.com/getyoti/yoti-go-sdk/v2"